mspnp/aks-baseline/03-microsoft-entra-id.md

 ## Steps

 > :book: The Contoso Bicycle Azure AD team requires all admin access to AKS clusters be security-group based.
 This applies to the new AKS cluster that is being built for Application ID a0008 under the BU0001 business unit.
-Kubernetes RBAC will be AAD-backed and access granted based on users' AAD group membership(s).
+Kubernetes RBAC will be Microsoft Entry ID-backed and access granted based on users' Microsoft Entra group membership(s).

 1. Query and save your Azure subscription's tenant id.